 Ease of Filling

-Here at OutdoorGearLab, we push our test subjects into crossover uses that the gear isn't necessarily intended for.
-The Rogue was no exception.
-We found it performed well while doing some casual hikes on easy to moderate trails, only suffering in performance when we picked up speed on rougher downhill sections; this was due to the lack of a waist belt which allows for excessive movement of the pack when things get rough.
+We found that the Rogue performed well while doing some casual hikes on easy to moderate trails, only suffering in performance when we picked up speed on rougher downhill sections; this was due to the lack of a hip belt which allows for excessive movement of the pack when things get rough.

-Next, we decided to hit some of our local Tahoe trails to see how it would perform in harsher conditions.
-We filled up the water bladder to a comfortable one and a half liters, squeezed in a spare tube, tire lever, multitool, and a light ripstop wind shell, then hit the trail.
-Even without a waist belt, the Rogue felt decent while riding flat, uphill, and non-technical downhill terrain.
+Next, we decided to hit some of our local Tahoe mountain bike trails to see how it would perform in harsher conditions.
+We filled up the water bladder to a comfortable one and a half liters, squeezed in a spare inner tube, tire lever, multitool, and a light wind shell, then hit the trail.
+Even without a hip belt, the Rogue felt decent while riding flat, uphill, and non-technical downhill terrain.

 The stretchy overflow compartment on the lower portion of the pack also carries things like light rain jackets or arm and leg warmers.